 In addition to your class participation, starting the second week, you will submit a one page memo each week in reaction to the assigned readings.
-The memo is to be EMAILED to Alex and Kjersten with the subject "NSS Memo" by 10p the day before conference (MS Word format).
+Please upload your memo to the course moodle by 10pm the day before conference (MS Word format only).
 The memos are not meant to be summaries of the articles.
 Instead they are intended to help you organize your ideas and to help situate the readings as a collective and in terms of the course thus far.
 Your memo should respond to the readings thoughtfully, and should include the following elements: a) a "wow" statement about an idea or ideas that you appreciated; b) some puzzles regarding ideas that you did not fully understand and/or a thoughtful critique of one or two particular arguments that you did not find persuasive and c) some unanswered questions or thoughts for discussion that arose while you were doing the reading.
 Please remember to address the collective assignment of readings by not focusing solely on just one reading or a subset throughout the entire memo.
 Also, we do not want a summary of each article - this is a synthesis memo.
-We will read them and return them to you at the start of class on Wednesday - no need to bring a hard copy to class.
-They will not be given extensive comments and we will use an internal check, check plus/check minus grading scheme.
+We will read them and return them to you with comments at the start of class on Tuesday - no need to bring a hard copy to class.
+They will not be given extensive comments - this is really a way to begin a conversation with us - and we will use an internal check, check plus/check minus grading scheme.
 Late memos will not be accepted.